hartwigmedical/actin/molecular/README.md

 ---|---|---
-gene | MYC | The gene that has been amplified copies | 150 | Number of copies of this gene in the tumor isPartial | 0 | Indicates whether only part of the gene is amplified
+gene | MYC | The gene that has been amplified copies | 150 | Number of copies of this gene in the tumor isPartial | 0 | Indicates whether the gene has been partially or fully amplified in the tumor

 N losses